elaine-ch/raytracer/README.md

 Windows only.
 Dependencies include FreeImage and GLM, and are installed locally using MinGW, not maintained directly by the project.
 To run the project, use: ./raytrace.exe <input_file_name>.
 To obtain the source code, please contact me.

 ## About
-Done in collaboration with Delaware Wade as a project for a Computer Graphics Course.
+Done in collaboration with Delaware Wade as a project for a Computer Graphics course.
 Uses Lambert and Blinn-Phong shading to achieve diffuse and specular lighting effects.

 ## Examples
 Cornell box